 More than half of the UEL land consists of parkland, the majority of which is in Pacific Spirit Regional Park, composed of mature second growth forest.
-Area D has a network of open and green space amenities such as street trees, private garden landscapes, Jim Everett Memorial Park, Rick Genest Park, the planned leləm Park, the "Bridal Path", a greenbelt on Western Parkway between Agronomy Road and NW Marine Drive, and Pacific Spirit Regional Park at the eastern border.
+In addition to Pacific Spirit Regional Park at its eastern border, Area D has a network of open and green space amenities such as street trees, private garden landscapes, Jim Everett Memorial Park, Rick Genest Park, the planned lelam Park, and the "Bridle Path" - a greenbelt on Western Parkway between Agronomy Road and Chancellor Blvd.
 This network supports a high quality of life for residents.
-The Plan will seek to balance the different roles these assets play, and respond to a growing population.
+The Plan seeks to balance the different roles these assets play, and respond to a growing population.